A Rural Health Clinic is a clinic that meets all of the following criteria:

-- Is not a rehabilitation agency or a facility primarily for the care and treatment facility for mental diseases.
+• Is not a rehabilitation agency or a facility primarily for the care and treatment of mental diseases, and

 RHCs are not state licensed.
 RHCs may be accredited, certified to participate in the federal Medicare Program, or both.